zenixls2/chatbot-rnn/README.md

 ### Run my pre-trained model

-- **Download [my pre-trained model](https://drive.google.com/uc?export=download&id=0B6noVJLTV1jCT29uMzliMVVRWWM)** (201 MB).
-The zip file extracts into a folder named "reddit".
+- **Download [my pre-trained model](https://mega.nz/#!KI5z3JQA!WITf7HC8ISAh7tTMVdGH0fncsQHCm0s-NafuHHhVX18)** (51 MB).
+The bzip2 file extracts into a folder named "reddit".
 Place that folder into the "models" directory of this project.
+Notice this data is not fully trained, and might not perform as well as the example shown in this README.

 - **Run the chatbot**.
 Open a terminal session and run `python chatbot.py`.
 Warning: this pre-trained model was trained on a diverse set of frequently off-color Reddit comments.
 It can (and eventually will) say things that are offensive, disturbing, bizarre or sexually explicit.
 It may insult minorities, it may call you names, it may accuse you of being a pedophile, it may try to seduce you.
 Please don't use the chatbot if these possibilities would distress you!